SciML/Catalyst.jl/docs/src/catalyst_functionality/dsl_description.md

 ## [Different types of reactions](@id dsl_description_reactions)

 ### [Reactions with multiple substrates or products](@id dsl_description_reactions_multiples)
 Previously, our reactions have had a single substrate and a single product.
 However, reactions with multiple substrates and/or products are possible.
 Here, all the substrates (or products) are listed and separated by a `+`.
-E.g. to create a model where `X` and `Y` bind (at rate `kB`) to form `XY` (which then can dissociate at, rate `kD`, to form `XY`) we use:
+E.g. to create a model where `X` and `Y` bind (at rate `kB`) to form `XY` (which then can dissociate, at rate `kD`, to form `XY`) we use:
 ```@example dsl_1
 rn2 = @reaction_network begin
   kB, X + Y --> XY